GarageBand: Availability and compatibility

+As both the Mac and iOS versions of GarageBand are compatible with Logic Pro, a project created or edited in GarageBand can be directly opened into Logic Pro with no additional steps required.
+A Logic Pro project can also be exported to GarageBand iOS as a flattened master track, where new tracks added in GarageBand are also added to the original Logic Pro project once opened.

 This app supports many music formats, including AIFF, WAV, and MIDI.
 The app can export songs to AAC, MP3, MP4 or AIFF format.
 Support for 8-bit audio files was dropped in version 10.